Fear, suspicion undermine West Africa's battle against Ebola

 Vandi, the Kenema medical officer, said if the diamond town could beat the disease, the rest of Sierra Leone could do so.

-Local people were wary of government reassurances, recalling similar statements during the civil war years when rebel raids, rather than disease, had traumatized the town.
+Local people were wary of government reassurances, recalling similar statements during the civil war years when rebel raids, rather than disease, had traumatised the town.

 "One day the government would say the rebels had advanced to within touching distance.
 The next it would say they had been repelled, and you'd see them entering the town," said Karmoh Kajue, an unemployed man nursing a beer at the Kenema Plaza bar.